UVM Component Generation Overview

 sequence– This folder contains a copy of the SystemVerilog package and a .dll file from the

 folder.
-This folder also includes the UVM sequence class, and a sequence transaction that defines the transaction type from the sequencer to the driver.
+This folder also includes the UVM sequencer, the sequence class, and a sequence transaction that defines the transaction type from the sequencer to the driver.

 top– This folder contains the SystemVerilog package and module files for the top Simulink model.
 This folder also contains scripts for HDL-simulator execution.